top of page

 4. Adult (Dry Fly)

 Once the insect hatches, it becomes a winged adult.
-Mayflies and caddisflies will often float on the surface before flying off to mate.
+Mayflies and caddisflies often float on the surface before flying off to mate.
 During a hatch, fish will rise to eat these adults, creating exciting dry fly opportunities.

 Effective Fly Patterns: Parachute Adams, Elk Hair Caddis, Blue Wing Olive